 No matter where you come from, everyone is infamously "a little Irish" on St. Patrick's Day.
-If you happen to be expecting your little one to arrive around the time of this merry March holiday — or if you already have a child whose birthday coincides with it — then you might be interested to know that there are quite a few old wives tales about babies born on St. Patrick's Day.
+If you happen to be expecting your little one to arrive around the time of this merry March holiday — or if you already have a child whose birthday coincides with it — then you might be wondering if there are any old wives tales about babies born on St. Patrick's Day.
+It's always fun to know some trivia-worthy information that has to do with your child.

 As with any kind of folklore, it's fun to take a peek into the significance previous generations applied to milestones in life, such as giving birth.
-Whether you're the type of person who is fascinated by fantastic fables or you tend to put old stories and myths in the category of fiction, it doesn't matter.
+Whether you're the type of person who is fascinated by fantastic fables, or you tend to put old stories and myths in the category of fiction, it doesn't matter.
 Learning the origins and hidden histories of a popular holiday and what it means to be born on that day can be fun regardless of where your interests typically lie.
-So in honor of the quickly approaching lucky holiday, check out what old Irish folklore has to say about when your baby is born.
+So in honor of the quickly approaching lucky holiday, check out what old folklore (both Irish and otherwise) has to say about babies born on St. Patrick's Day.

-1. They Will Be Healthy & Wealthy
+1. They Will Find Meaning & Happiness In Life

 2. They Are Free Spirits